jamesfoxdev/StagedOnion/README.md

 # StagedOnion
-A tool for hosting reverse shells and files through the Tor network, accessable even without Tor installed on the target machine.
-Agents interact with the hidden service through Tor2Web gateways, which provide equal levels of anonymity for the hidden service while also being accessible by hosts without a Tor installation.
+A PoC for hosting reverse shells and files through the Tor network, accessable even without Tor installed on the target machine.
+Agents interact with the hidden service through Tor2Web gateways, which provide equal levels of anonymity for the listener while also being accessible by hosts without a Tor installation.

 Interacting with the reverse HTTP shell is straightforward simply:
 1. Issue a `GET` request to '/' to get the command